Sampriti-Mitra/dialogflow-slack-sdk/README.md

 Although this integration deployment may be set up on any other hosting platform, these instructions will use Google's App Engine/Cloud functions.

 ## GCP Setup
+Step 1: Log in or Sign up for GCP
+Log in or sign up to google cloud console using a credit or debit card for a free trial.
+Create a project and enable billing for that project.
+Go to Cloud Functions and enable the API, also enable Cloud Build and Deploy.

 ### gcloud CLI setup